Analytic computable structure theory and $L^p$ spaces: Introduction

 The paper is organized as follows.
 Section \ref{sec:background} presents background and preliminaries from analysis and computability theory; in particular it gives a very brief survey of computable structure theory in the countable setting and a summary of prior results on analytic computable structure theory.
 More expansive surveys of classical computable structure theory can be found in \cite{Fokina.Harizanov.Melnikov.2014} and \cite{Harizanov.1998}.
 Section \ref{sec:overview} gives an overview of the proof of Theorem \ref{thm:main}.
-In Section \ref{sec:classical}, we develop precursory new material from classical analysis; in particular disintegrations.
+In Section \ref{sec:classical}, we develop precursory new material from classical analysis, in particular on disintegrations.
 Section \ref{sec:computable} contains our new results on computable analysis and forms the bridge from the classical material in Section \ref{sec:classical} to Theorem \ref{thm:main}.
 Section \ref{sec:comparison} contrasts our methods with those used for $\ell^p$ spaces.
 Section \ref{sec:rcc} explores relative computable categoricity of $L^p$ spaces.
 Results on computable measure spaces and related $L^p$ spaces are expounded in Section \ref{sec:comp.msr.spaces}.
-Section \ref{sec:conclusion} gives concluding remarks.
+Section \ref{sec:conclusion} gives concluding remarks.\footnote{After submission, the authors became aware of the work of F. Steinberg on representations of $L^p$ spaces in \cite{Steinberg.2017}.
+Our main theorem can be seen as an extension of Theorem 3.8 of his paper.}